 The moment I caught a glimpse of this graphic wallpaper made in France on a blog I follow, Dos Family, I knew I had to have it.
 The only stumbling block was the price tag, which was a bit on the high side.
 So Instead of stretching my budget too thin to accommodate the price, I used it as an inspiration and figured out a way to do it myself (small wins!).

-After a few failed attempts at using a measuring stick and lever, I cut out a cardboard triangle, which served as my template for the whole project.
+Following a few failed attempts at using a measuring stick and lever, I cut out a cardboard triangle, which served as my template for the whole project.
 A friend helped me trace the cardboard cutout from left to right until we covered the entire wall.
-It’s definitely not a science, and it’s precisely this imperfection that gives the pattern a nice handmade, patchwork feel.
+Thankfully it is not a “complicated science theory or equation” and it’s precisely this imperfection that gives the pattern a nice handmade, patchwork feel.
 Plus, the graphic mix of colors allowed me to include my son’s favorite color, pink, without making the room feel too girly.

-In the end, I actually like my painted version better than the original wallpaper—I love the wobbly lines and hand-drawn feel.
-And my boys love counting the number triangles in each color before naps and bedtime.
+In the end, I like my painted version better than the original wallpaper—I love the wobbly lines and hand-drawn feel.
+And my boys love counting the number of triangles in each color before naps and bedtime.